app-sre/dashdotdb/README.md

 [ERD ".dia" file](/docs/dashdotdb.dia) using
 [Gnome Dia](https://wiki.gnome.org/Apps/Dia/).

+The Dia application is known to have issues running on Mac OS.
+It may launch fine the first time, and then never again.
+Following [these directions](https://apple.stackexchange.com/a/411620) should help fix that.

 ## Model

 Reflect the changes to the ERD in the database model, either by updating an